Marie-Vi/bogutski-qa5-project/_DOCS/main_menu/cards/homepage.md

 Flash cards are accessible from the Menu bar in Header.
 When clicking **Cards** tab the User is redirected to the  FlashCards homepage https://app.pasv.us/flash

+Flash Group is a combination of all FlashCards of the same topic.
+Homepage contains list of all flash groups with name and description.